 There are many reasons you may be interested in adding a self-assessment to your Step 1 approach.
-Some of the main reasons to consider including self-assessments in your study regimen are to:
+Some of the main reasons to include self-assessments in your study regimen are to:

-- Steer your studying with the help of analyses provided together with score reports that delve into your relative strengths and weaknesses.
+- Steer your studying with the help of analyses alongside score reports that detail your relative strengths and weaknesses.

 - Get regular feedback that can be useful in modifying your own timing, resources, or goals--especially if you take multiple self-assessments over the course of weeks and months.